Can You Adopt if You Rent?

 Every state requires hopeful adoptive families to participate in an adoption home study.
 This process includes background checks, evaluation of your medical history and finances, interviews with a social worker, and a home visit.
 During the home visit, the home study provider will meet with your family in your rental home.

 The home study provider is looking to see that your home is safe, tidy, has adequate space for a child, and is generally conducive to a growing family.
 Homes of all shapes and sizes can fit these criteria, so you don’t need to worry if you don’t live in a mansion.
-Apartments, condos, townhouses, and duplexes can all be wonderful homes for raising children.
-Whether you rent or own your home, you can use this home visit checklist to make sure you are prepared for this portion of your home study:

 You may need assistance from your landlord or property manager to ensure your home meets the home study requirements since the property owner typically manages its required inspections.
 Let your landlord or property manager know that you are going through the adoption process.
 They may even be able to help if the property is missing a requirement, such as fences or railings.

-If you move during the adoption process, you will need to update your home study.
+Keep in mind that if you move during the adoption process, you will need to update your home study.

-Discuss Your Rental Home in Your Adoption Profile
+Discuss Your Rental Home in Your Profile

 Discuss how your home fits into the larger community.
 Is your neighborhood diverse?
 Are there opportunities for education, entertainment, and cultural enrichment nearby?
 Highlight what your community has to offer a child.